uoregon-libraries/digital-exhibits-omeka-s/README.md

 Then, to build the specific instance of Omeka, cd into the corresponding subdirectory of the `sites` directory, and repeat the make process there.

 You will also need to create a .env file, and docker-compose.override to set up the db container.
+For local development, you can copy the contents of .env.example and docker-compose.override.example.

-Use `docker-compose up -d` to start the specific container.
+Use `docker-compose up` to start the specific container.

 ### Database Setup

-You will need a sql dump of the production image which you will need to copy into the db container and set up. **Be careful as this will remove any existing database in the container.** The steps are as follows
+You will need a sql dump of the production image which you will need to copy into the db container and set up. **Be careful as this will be a full reset of the database.** The steps are as follows

 ```bash
 docker cp SQL_DUMP_FILE.sql DB_CONTAINER_ID:/tmp